Flopmind/web-development/README.md

 # web-development
-Repository for fall 2017's web class.
+Repository for fall 2017's Web Design and Implementation class.